 - Practicals are compulsory - 60% of practicals must be considered satisfactory by the examiners. - "Satisfactory" requires both attendance (unless there are extenuating circumstances) and writing up of practicals. - Write-ups must be handed in to your demonstrator at the end of the practical class.
-Any additional data analyses not completed during the practical must be handed in to the Human Sciences Institute by the Friday following the practical.
+Any additional data analyses not completed during the practical must be handed in by the deadline given in the instructions for the practical.